Plasticine as a computer interface

 While the resulting model kinda worked with a photographic texture applied (so that the Scowling Man is now preserved for posterity), the back of the head wasn't modelled consistently enough and ended up with a lumpy surface, as the software tried to reconcile different and inconsistent interpretations of where the surface ought to be.
 We also didn't succeed on our first try, and had to have a second go, with smaller angular differences between photos.
 It was all a bit tedious, and when the photographic overlay was turned off, the accuracy and clarity of the bare surface shape turned out to be not that great (which would be a bit of a problem if the whole point of the exercise was to import the bare shape into animation software for further processing).

-As expected, attempting to scan a single-colour Plasticine model using photogrammetry is a really, really bad idea!
-Unless you can find a way to speckle the surface non-destructively, e.g. by dusting it with talcum powder or carbon black, it's a non-starter.
-Creating the actual head (from the rolled ball) took less than a minute, but converting it into a 3D model took 1.5-2 hours, which isn't acceptable for workflow.
+- As expected, attempting to scan a single-colour white Plasticine model using photogrammetry is a really, really bad idea!
+Unless you can find a way to speckle the surface non-destructively, e.g. by dusting it with talcum powder or a pigment powder such as white titanium oxide or carbon black (or both), it's a non-starter.
+Creating the actual head (from the rolled ball) took less than a minute, but converting it into a 3D model took 1.5-2 hours, which isn't great for workflow.
 If we hadn't deliberately rolled table-fluff into the original ball surface, it might not have worked at all.